 For your shrimp, use any type of Jumbo shrimp or prawn.
 They are meatier and give you a better crumb to shrimp ratio in every bite.

-HOW DO YOU MAKE BEER BATTERED COCONUT SHRIMP?
+HOW DO YOU MAKE BEER BATTER?

 You batter needs to be the consistency of regular pancake batter — not too thick that it won’t run off the spoon and not too thin that it won’t coat the shrimp.
 If you find the batter is too thick, simply add a little extra of your liquid of choice (beer, soda water, etc), whisking in between each addition, until done.